learn-co-curriculum/dsc-skewness-and-kurtosis-lab/README.md

 ## Summary

-In this lesson we learned how to calculate, visualize and analyze the skewness and kurtosis for any given distribution.
+In this lesson we learned how to calculate, visualize, and analyze the skewness and kurtosis for any given distribution.
 We worked with synthetic datasets at this stage to get the concepts cleared up.
 Later we will try these techniques on real datasets to see if they are fit for analysis (or not).